Railography : Czech Trip Report

 Passenger Services

 The line has became even more of a backwater this year.
 In December 2006 the two through services to Praha finished and there was a significant reduction in the number of loco hauled local services.
 A further blow came on 10 June when new class 814/914 railbuses were introduced on the line, prompting a further decrease in the level of locomotive haulage.
 The current service requires two 814/914 sets, two class 714 hauled sets and several class 810 railbuses.
 On 3 of the 5 days I was on the line, one of the 814 turns was being covered by a 714.
-Actual observations are listed at the bottom of the page.
+Actual observations are listed on the sightings page.
 The full timetable is available on the CD website.

 Note that five 714s were seen (714 201/6/7/12/3), rather a lot for two regular duties and an 814 substitution.
 I wouldn’t be surprised if there aren’t now a couple of 714 turns on the Tyniste n/O to Letohrad route as well.